 If full mouth dental implants aren’t something you’re interested in, consider implant supported dentures.
 These dentures are removable like normal dentures, but they attach to surgically installed posts inside your mouth.
 With implant supported dentures, you can eat a more varied diet and reduce jawbone recession.

-Full mouth dental implants, also called All-On-4® or All-On-X dental implants, are tooth replacements for the entire mouth.
+Full mouth dental implants, also called Full Mouth® or All-On-X dental implants, are tooth replacements for the entire mouth.
 They attach to four or more titanium or zirconium posts that are implanted into the jawbone.
 In patients missing many or all of their teeth, this is the best way to prevent jawbone loss and other health complications.

 Dr. Ash and the entire Harmony Dental team personalize every step of getting dental implants.
 The first step is to complete a consultation with one of our implant dentists in Mission Viejo, CA, where we’ll learn your medical and dental history, take digital X-rays and create your custom treatment plan.
 The next step is preparation for the surgery: depending on what you need, we may have to extract teeth, perform bone grafting or treat periodontal disease before you get your dental implants.

 The surgery itself takes less than a day.
 We use fully guided techniques for all our dental implant surgery, so implant placement is the most effective and efficient.
 You’ll spend the whole time sedated in one of our massage chairs, so the experience will be pain-free.
 Most of the time, we’re able to provide immediate load solutions, sending you home with a temporary set of teeth that same day!